-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Cedar Crest College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Cedar Crest College has many options for athletes.
 See them all and learn more about life at Cedar Crest College on the Student Life page.

-Let's take a look at each of these factors to get a clearer sense of what Cedar Crest College offers and if it might be a good fit for you.
+Let's take a look at these areas to get a better look at what Cedar Crest College offers and if the college could be the right college for you.

-About 75% of students who start at Cedar Crest College come back for their second year of college.
-Cedar Crest College's six-year graduation rate for undergrads is 51%.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+About 75% of students who start at Cedar Crest College come back the next year.
+Around 74% of students who started at Cedar Crest College earn their Bachelor's degrees within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-Graduates in the class of 2021 had an average of $46,581 in student loans per borrower.
+In 2020, students graduated with an average of $49,363 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Cedar Crest College seems like a school you want to apply to, click the heart button to save it to your college list.